Thermography / Thermal Imaging

 When is AVID’s Thermographic Scan Needed for your business?

-While all properties can benefit from a thermographic scan, those with high power consumption, multiple branch circuits and distribution subsystems, or heavy equipment have the greatest need.
-Businesses with high electrical demands should have a thermographic scan performed at least annually on critical systems, such as switchboards, switchgears, and transformers.
+While all properties can benefit from thermal imaging, those with high power consumption, multiple branch circuits and distribution subsystems, or heavy equipment have the greatest need.
+Businesses with high electrical demands should have a thermographic scan performed at least annually on critical systems, such as switchboards, switchgear and transformers.
 Based on the scan results, a schedule to rescan should be based on the types of equipment, power consumption, and age of the electrical systems.
 AVID qualified electrician can assist the property owner in determining what and how often to conduct scans.

 NFPA 70B, Recommended Practice for Electrical Equipment Maintenance, published by the NFPA, provides a listing of maintenance and equipment testing intervals in Annex L. In addition to these recommended intervals, some conditions and circumstances may specifically warrant a thermographic scan.
 These include:

 - Power systems having electrical services greater than 110 volts.

 - Step-up or step-down power transformers on site.

 - Power transfer circuits, such as switchgear and relays.